zzzsochi/rpio-server/README.rst

 Problem
 -------

-For work with GPIO needs r/w access to `/dev/mem`, bat only root have this.
+For work with GPIO needs r/w access to `/dev/mem`, but only root have this.
 Start users's applications as root is bad idea.
 Very bad.
 Yes, I'm paranoid.

 Why Go
 ------